OpenELEC/OpenELEC.tv/README.md

 #Orange Pi 2 development

-**This is unofficial and barely usable, however feel free to contribute**
+**This is unofficial and should be usable, however expect bugs** **Feel free to contribute!**

 **Current Status**
-* video is SW decoded
+* video is HW decoded
+* no zero copy display
+* no HW deinterlacing
 * used boot time resolution (can be changed via script.bin or kernel parameters)
-* kswapd using one whole core, seems that kodi triggers it
+* kswapd using one whole core, seems like a bug in kernel

 Any help appreciated via pull requests or [Orange Pi forum](http://www.orangepi.org/orangepibbsen/forum.php?mod=viewthread&tid=648)